• Skip to primary navigation

 • Pre-heat the oven to 165 °C.

-• Then the milk fats will start to separate – these are the white, floaty bits.
+• As the heat continues the milk fats will start to separate (these are the white, floaty bits).
 Stir occasionally here so nothing sticks to the bottom of the pot.
-Keep it on the heat and eventually the butter will start to foam.
+Keep it on the heat until the butter starts to foam.

 • Add the tote (salt), huka hāura (brown sugar), huka one (caster sugar) and iho hūperei (vanilla) in to the slightly cooled brown butter.